iot-bus/iot-bus-mozilla-iot-examples-platformio/README.md

 # IoT-Bus mozilla IoT Examples

 These examples are designed to run on IoT-Bus boards by oddWires.
-In each case, they demonstrate how to create a mozilla-iot "thing" and expose it through the mozilla-iot gateway running on a raspberry pi one the same Wi-Fi network.
+In each case, they demonstrate how to create a mozilla-iot "thing" and expose it through the mozilla-iot gateway running on a raspberry pi on the same Wi-Fi network.
 We will refer to a mozilla-iot thing as a Thing in this document.
 To setup a gateway see here:

 https://hacks.mozilla.org/2018/02/how-to-build-your-own-private-smart-home-with-a-raspberry-pi-and-mozillas-things-gateway/